RenzoAlvaroshan/TensorFlow-2-Object-Detection-API/README.md

 ![renzo_logitech_15_90](https://user-images.githubusercontent.com/55566616/128579877-05c4cd1c-4f9a-4727-a6d9-c1de894bd7d3.jpeg)

-I captured from 0° - 180° with the interval 5° horizontally and 0° - 60° with the interval 5° vertically
+To capture the images, I am using view angles within the range of 0°-180° with an interval 5° horizontally, and the range of 0°-60° with an interval 5° vertically.
-in total we can get 431 pictures
+In total we can have 431 pictures.

-Save it into your images folder
+Save it into your images folder.

-### 2. Preparing the dataset
+### 2. Preparing Dataset

 Open terminal / anaconda prompt

-1. Download labelImg
+#### (1) Install `labelImg` App

+Install `labelImg` app using `pip` package manager with the following command:

 ```
-(tensorflow) C:\Users\renzo>pip install labelImg
+(tensorflow) C:\Users\renzo> pip install labelImg
 ```

+#### (2) Run `labelimg` App

-run labelimg using this command:
+Run `labelimg` using the following command:

 ```
-(tensorflow) C:\Users\renzo>labelImg
+(tensorflow) C:\Users\renzo> labelImg
 ```

+#### (3) Annotate Captured Images

-2. Annotate the faces in your image one by one and give the face a name (choose pascal voc format) (I recommend you using macro for faster process of labeling images)
+Annotate the faces in your image files one by one and give the face a label name (choose `Pascal/VOC` format)

+I would recommend to use a macro or script for faster process of image labelling

 <img width="1101" alt="Screen Shot 2021-08-07 at 05 26 27" src="https://user-images.githubusercontent.com/55566616/128579899-129a233b-df58-4619-9a43-3a3565620a06.png">

+#### (4) Save Image Files

-3. Save all you `.jpg` and `.xml` into the same folder
+Save all you `.jpg` and `.xml` files into the same folder

-Partition the Dataset
+### 3. Partition Dataset

-To make things even tidier, let’s create a new folder TensorFlow/scripts/preprocessing, where we shall store scripts that we can use to preprocess our training inputs.
+To make things even tidier, let’s create a new folder `TensorFlow/scripts/preprocessing`, where we shall store scripts that we can use to preprocess our training inputs.
 Below is out TensorFlow directory tree structure, up to now:

 ```
 TensorFlow/